Best nappy brands: Disposable vs reusable nappies Environmental impact

 - Choose greener nappy liners - if you use nappy liners in your washable nappies, try to choose washable, biodegradable or compostable versions such as those produced by Junior Joy and Eenee.

-As each nappy can take more than 200 years to naturally degrade, it’s easy to see how the sheer number of disposable nappies thrown away presents serious problems to the environment, particularly when more than 90% of them end up in landfill.
+As each nappy can take more than 200 years to naturally degrade, it’s easy to see how the sheer number of disposable nappies thrown away presents serious problems to the environment, particularly when each baby could use more than 4,000 nappies before they are potty trained.

 The Environment Agency's study also highlighted that the manufacture of disposable nappies itself is another significant factor in terms of environmental impact.

-- There are greener disposable nappy options available - brands such as Nature Babycare offer nappies made from renewable and natural materials that are semi-biodegradable, and will therefore more quickly decompose.
+- There are greener disposable nappy options available - brands such as Nature Babycare offer nappies made from renewable and natural materials that are semi-biodegradable, and will therefore decompose more quickly.